b-sonter/3813ict_assignment2/README.md

 # 3813ict Assignment 2

 ## Git
 The layout of my GIT repository is simply a private single branch repository.
-The approach I took for my version control was only commiting when I was happy with a newly implemented piece of code.
-If I got muddled up in trying to implement another feature I simply scrapped that part of code and redownloaded my previously commited code.
+The approach I took for my version control was only committing when I was happy with a newly implemented piece of code.
+If I got muddled up in trying to implement another feature I simply scrapped that part of code and redownloaded my previously committed code.

 ## Data Structures
+My data structures were broken down into 2 main different groups.
+The client side and server side.
+The different groups of users were represented in the client side, each given slightly different dashboards.
+These different users were the General Users, Admins and Super Admins.

+The components within this application consisted of the following;
+* channels
+* chat
+* create
+* delete
+* home
+* login

+### Services
+The services that were used within the server are as follows;

+** Authenticator Service **
+The authenticator service is responsible for CRUD actions to the login APIs.

+** Group Service **
+The group service is responsible for CRUD actions to group APIs.

+** Image Upload Service **
+The Image upload service is responsible for CRUD actions to image upload APIs.

+** Socket Service **
+The socket service handled information being sent and received from the server to the client from the socket.io server.

+** User Service **
+The user service is responsible for CRUD actions to user APIs.

 ## Angular Architecture